arcasarana/AI-flower-dataset-creating-an-image-classifier/README.md

-# AI-flower-dataset-creating-an-image-classifier
+# AI Programming with Python Project

-I work through a Jupyter notebook and implement a deep learning image classifier with PyTorch on a flower dataset.
-Then, with the deep neural network trained, I convert it into an application for others to use.
+Project code for Udacity's AI Programming with Python Nanodegree program.
+In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.